Millie Bobby Brown Alarms Fans By Saying Joe On

 It's possible that watching more of the series might actually open her eyes: By the end of the season, there is no question that Joe's obsession with Beck is unhealthy, dangerous, and an example of the insidious ways men attempt to exert control over women.

 This ain't a love story, MBB.
-But keep watching and you may just realise that on your own.
+But keep watching and you may just realize that on your own.

 Advertisement